MicrosoftDocs/win32/desktop-src/xinput/directinput-and-xusb-devices.md

 # DirectInput and XUSB Devices

-The driver for the Xbox Common Controller class (XUSB) on Windows implements the kernel-mode interface for the XINPUT DLL.
+The driver for XUSB on Windows implements the kernel-mode interface for the XINPUT DLL.
 To provide a good experience for legacy titles that use the [DirectInput](/previous-versions/windows/desktop/ee416842(v=vs.85)) API with the common controller device, the driver also exports a Human Interface Device (HID) class interface, which is picked up by DirectInput.
 We chose the mapping of XUSB to HID based on typical behavior in a set of gaming applications for the original XINPUT version, and we updated the mapping for newer subtypes.
 This topic describes the mapping.

 ## Human Interface Device (HID)